-We on this side of the house here need to be making sure that we are sending off a bill which is going to work for the people that need the help, that have an addiction to gambling.
-But we also need to be making sure that we are not making it too hard, or so hard, for good venue operators.
+So we on this side of the house here need to be making sure that we are sending off a bill which is going to work for the people that need the help, that have an addiction to gambling.
+But we also need to be making sure that we are not making it too hard, or so hard for venue operators - good venue operators.
 We know we have got rogue ones.
 Hopefully they have all been weeded out and left the industry - hopefully.
-But we need to make sure that we have also got an ear to the concerns of the venue operators, especially in our regional centres, because you may have only one licensed venue in your regional centre and the whole community revolves around that.
+But we need to make sure that we have also got an ear to the concerns of the venue operators, especially in our regional centres, because you may have only one licensed venue in your regional centre, and the whole community revolves around that.
 And there will be people there that will not want to gamble.
 I like to walk into a venue and have a meal and have a beer, and I am one of the lucky ones.
-I am not fussed if I put money in a machine or not; 99 per cent of the time I will not.
-But there are those that walk in and will sit down and have a beer, eat their meal as quick as they can and then sneak out the back to go and feed some money into the machines.
-We need to make sure that the venue operators are being heard and listened to also.
+I am not fussed if I put money in a machine or not, predominantly 99 per cent of the time I will not.
+But there are those that walk in and will sit down and have a beer, eat their meal as quick as they can and then sneak out the back and go and feed some money into the machines.
+So we need to make sure that the venue operators are being heard and listened to also.

-As I said before and as I think the member for Hastings said, gambling does cost people a lot if they are problem gamblers.
+As I said before - as I think the member for Hastings said - gambling does cost people a lot if they are a problem gambler.
 From experience I know - not my own experience but my experience of other members in the community that I have been involved with - it does cost people a lot of money.
 It can sometimes cost marriages or partnerships.
-It can sometimes cost people their livelihoods and businesses because they just cannot control themselves, and unfortunately - I have seen this too often, and it was touched on before - it does cost people their lives.
-That is where we as legislators for Victoria need to come together and make sure that we are ticking off every box, to hopefully make a difference and make it harder for people to be able to gamble their lives away but also have the services around them so that they can get the help that they do need.
-Most of us probably can control the urge to spend our hard-earned, but there are those that like to have a bet.
+It can sometimes cost people their livelihood and business because they just cannot control themselves, and unfortunately - and I have seen this too often and it was touched on before - it does cost people their lives.
+That is where we as legislators for Victoria need to come together and make sure that we are ticking off every box, to hopefully make a difference and make it harder for people to be able to gamble their life away but also have the services around them so that they can actually get the help that they do need - because for most of us probably we can actually control the urge to spend our hard-earned, but there are those that like to have a bet.
 And that is fine.
 If you like to have a bet, that is fine.
 But we need to make sure we have got the checks and balances in place to be able to do that.

 I touched on before our local venues.
-Throughout Gippsland I know back years ago there used to be a lot of sporting places that did have poker machines in their clubrooms.
+There are probably a couple of local venues throughout Gippsland - I know back years ago there used to be a lot of sporting places that did have poker machines in their clubrooms.
 The Traralgon Football Netball Club was one of those, which was the club that I was involved with.
-But over the journey it did become too hard and too expensive to have these machines, and the club had to get to get rid of them, probably to the betterment, I would say, of what is going on in the community nowadays.
+But over the journey it did become too hard and too expensive to have these machines, and the club had to get to get rid of that, probably to the betterment, I would say, of what is going on in the community nowadays.
 But they do move the machines on, so we need to know where they are going.